Though technically a vegetable, rhubarb is generally known as a fruit because it’s a popular ingredient in desserts such as crumbles and pies.

 How to feed rhubarb:

 Feed plants in summer with a general fertiliser, preferably one that’s high in nitrogen.
-Adding a mulch to the soil, like manure, in the plant’s first February or March will conserve moisture in the soil.
+Adding mulch to the soil, like manure, in the plant’s first February or March will conserve moisture in the soil.
+The secret to success with Rhubarb is a plentiful supply of well-rotted manure placed around the crown, right through the growing season.

 Rhubarb does not need much pruning or training – just remove any flowers as soon as they appear on the plant.